Me in Odaiba, Tokyo with Rainbow Bridge in the background. |

 of Sensoji Temple.
 Sweet red bean cakes

-in the shape of different parts of the temple
+in the shape of different parts of the temple are sold in the streets around it. |

 Girls who love shopping should visit Shibuya 109 which towers over all the other malls in the vicinity of Shibuya Station.
 Several pricey, high-end Japanese brands call Shibuya 109 home, yet there are cheaper items in the mall for bargain hunters, especially at the accessory shops.
 Even if you don't buy anything, I'd say it's a must-visit as the shop staff look like living dolls!
 There is also a 109 Men's mall close by.